 Author: Tony Pfenning

-A well-engineered dust collection system considers what we refer to as the 5 “C’s” of dust collection.
-Each is equally important and must be given adequate consideration.
+A well-engineered dust collection system considers what Dynacom calls the “5 Cs of Dust Collection.”
+Each is equally important and must receive adequate consideration:

 - Electrostatic precipitators are ideally suited for collection of submicron contaminants

-- Media filtration units are ideally suited for the collection of dusts and mists in low concentrations
+- Media filtration units are ideally suited for the collection of dust and mists in low concentrations

 - Cartridge units